Accredited HVAC Schools in Lubbock, TX

 - Accreditation: Southern Association of Colleges and Schools Commission on Colleges

-- Program length: Certificates 32 weeks; degree two years
+- Expected Time to Completion: Certificates 32 weeks; degree two years

-The award program starts students with basic electricity, the principles of air conditioning controls, and the principles of refrigeration.
-The program requires 12 credit-hours to complete.
+The award program starts students with basic electricity, the principles of air conditioning controls, the principles of refrigeration, and workforce development with critical thinking.
+The program requires 13 credits to complete.

-The curriculum for the certificate program continues with coursework that includes residential and commercial air conditioning, refrigeration, gas and electric heating, heat pumps, troubleshooting, and a technology/technician practicum.
-Students complete 36 credit-hours to earn their certificate.
+The curriculum for the certificate program continues with coursework that includes residential and commercial air conditioning, refrigeration, gas & electric heating, heat pumps, troubleshooting, and a technology/technician practicum.
+Students complete 37 credits to earn their certificate.

-The degree program incorporates the above coursework, with the addition of general education classes include composition, federal government, mathematics, and public speaking, among others.
-Students complete 60 credit-hours to earn their degree.
+The degree program incorporates the above coursework, with the addition of general education classes include composition, the federal government, mathematics, and public speaking, among others.
+Students complete 60 credits to earn their degree.

 - Location: Wichita Falls, TX